Potting Shed vs. Greenhouse: The Honest Comparison for UK Gardeners

 3. Working Comfort (The "Cup of Tea" Factor)

-Gardening in the UK isn't always sunny.
+Gardening in the UK is not always sunny.
 In February, a greenhouse is a damp, freezing cold environment.
-Condensation drips from the roof, and the floor is often cold concrete or soil.
+Condensation drips from the roof.
+The floor is often cold concrete or soil.

 A potting shed is a workspace.
-With a timber floor (included in all our Swallow models) and draft-proof ThermoWood walls, it is a comfortable place to stand for hours pricking out seedlings.
-Many of our customers add a small electric heater, a radio, and a comfortable chair.
+It has a timber floor (included in all Swallow models) and draft-proof ThermoWood walls.
+It is comfortable to stand in for hours pricking out seedlings.
+Many of our customers add a small electric heater, a radio, and a chair.
 It becomes a garden retreat, not just a growing space.

 Comparison Table